dimitar-stoev/dimitar-stoev/README.md

 I believe that understanding how technologies work and are implemented at a lower level is essential to providing better, high-quality service and consultation.
 That's why I prefer to work with serious technologies and write quality, well-tested code.
 My preferred stack includes Angular and VueJS on the frontend, and NestJS and Express.js on the backend.

-Currently, I'm working on an open source SaaS CRM with options to create estimations and invoices, and I'm excited to share it with the community.
-My goal is to create a system that is easy to use, customizable, and integrates with popular payment gateways for easy payment processing.
-I'm always eager to connect with other developers and entrepreneurs, so feel free to reach out and say hi!

 <br/>